ningocnguyen/foodlens-data-platform/README.md

 # FoodLens Data Platform

-A production-style batch data platform that ingests food-product data from the Open Food Facts API, preserves recoverable raw data in Amazon S3, transforms nested JSON into curated Parquet datasets with PySpark on AWS Glue, enforces data-quality rules, and exposes analytics-ready Gold tables through the AWS Glue Data Catalog and Amazon Athena.
+FoodLens is a batch data pipeline that collects food-product data from the Open Food Facts API, cleans and validates it with PySpark, stores each stage in Amazon S3, and makes the final tables available for SQL queries in Amazon Athena.

+The project focuses on the work between receiving raw data and delivering reliable tables for analysis.

 ---

-## Overview

-FoodLens is an end-to-end data engineering project designed to demonstrate how a public API can be converted into a reliable, queryable cloud data platform.

-The pipeline processes more than 2,000 food-product records per run and follows a Bronze, Silver, and Gold architecture:

-- **Bronze:** recoverable raw API responses stored in Amazon S3
-- **Silver:** validated, standardized, deduplicated product records in Parquet
-- **Quarantine:** rejected records retained with traceable rejection reasons
-- **Gold:** analytics-ready aggregate tables for brand, nutrition, and pipeline-quality reporting

-The project separates local development, automated code validation, cloud storage, distributed processing, catalog registration, and SQL analytics.
+## What the pipeline does

+1. Pulls product data from the Open Food Facts API
+2. Saves the original response in an S3 Bronze layer
+3. Uses an AWS Glue PySpark job to clean and validate the data
+4. Sends valid records to Silver and invalid records to quarantine
+5. Builds Gold summary tables
+6. Registers the Gold tables in the AWS Glue Data Catalog
+7. Queries the final tables with Amazon Athena
+8. Runs tests and code checks through GitHub Actions

 ---